TheArturthur/CoppermindScraper/Cosmere/Elhokar Kholin.md

 Before he could finish the last phrase, a tall, lean man emerged from the battle. [[Moash\|Moash]] ran Elhokar through the chest with his spear.
 He then pinned the king to the ground and stabbed him through the eye until the king was dead.

 [[Hoid\|Hoid]] rescued a [[Cryptic\|Cryptic]] hiding near the scene of his death.
-His body was eventually burned with honors.
+Elhokar's body was eventually burned with honors.
 The king's son, [[Gavinor\|Gavinor]], survived and remained in Kholinar with [[Drehy\|Drehy]] and [[Skar\|Skar]] while the others were transported to Shadesmar.
 The former three, along with [[Vathah\|Vathah]], [[Red (Roshar)\|Red]], [[Ishnah\|Ishnah]], and a local merchant managed to escape and send for help via [[Spanreed\|spanreed]].
 They were rescued by Kaladin after a scribe sent by Dalinar informed him of their location.

+## Relationships
+### Dalinar
+After Gavilar's death, Elhokar relies on Dalinar's help to rule.
+He resents the power Dalinar has over him and feels that Dalinar does not take his concerns about assassination seriously, which leads to him faking an assassination attempt.

+### Kaladin
+When Kaladin becomes responsible for protecting Elhokar, Elhokar is impressed by his thoroughness.
+He is angry when Kaladin demands to challenge Amaram and wants to have him executed.
+Later, Elhokar seeks out Kaladin and asks him for advice about becoming a better man.
+Elhokar admires Kaladin's heroism and aspires to be like him.

+### Gavilar
+Elhokar remembers Gavilar as a king he could never live up to.
+He starts the War of Reckoning to avenge Gavilar's death. .
+Gavilar saw Elhokar as an inadequate successor to his throne.

+### Navani
+Elhokar values his mother's happiness, as he gives her and Dalinar his blessing for their wedding despite disapproving of it.

 ## Development
-As a character, Elhokar is almost as old as [[Dalinar\|Dalinar]], and the two had always been nephew and uncle.
+As a character, Elhokar was in development for almost as long as [[Dalinar\|Dalinar]], and the two had always been nephew and uncle.
 In the earliest story featuring him, Elhokar, along with proto-Jasnah, is kidnapped when the proto-Gavilar is killed, leaving Jared (the early version of Dalinar) to take the reins of the kingdom.
 After the prince and the princess are rescued, Jared retains control, taking the time to teach Elhokar how to be a proper ruler.
 The next known incarnation of Elhokar appears in [[The Way of Kings Prime\|The Way of Kings Prime]], the first draft of what would become *[[The Stormlight Archive\|The Stormlight Archive]]*.
 There, Elhokar participates in the same battle as Merin (proto-[[Kaladin\|Kaladin]]).
 Sheneras, the eldest of Dalinar's three sons (since written out) dies to protect him, and when that is not enough, Merin steps in and saves his life, winning Shards in the process.
 This version of Elhokar is already established as a bad king (and a significantly worse person overall); at the end of *The Way of Kings* Prime, Dalinar is forced to kill him.
 Brandon, however, decided to leave him alive for a short while, deciding that the interplay between the two would be more interesting.
 Nonetheless, Elhokar had always been intended to die, even if the circumstances around his death changed.
 In the final version of the story, Brandon killed him off in order to showcase [[Moash\|Moash's]] descent into villainy.